 Posted in Risk Management on Monday, March 13, 2017

-The pain began two days before the visit, but Joe couldn’t recall any precipitating event or injury.
+The pain began 2 days before the visit, but Joe couldn’t recall any precipitating event or injury.
 He was diagnosed with neck pain, given a prescription and referred for a cervical spine X-ray.